PolyhedralDev/TerraWiki/pages/Noise.md

 #### Seeds

 Sometimes, we want to use the same input, and same noise function, but for multiple random unique outputs.
 In that case, we can use a seed in our noise function.
 Seeds are basically a way of getting a whole new uncorrelated set of random values from the same inputs + noise function.
+Unlike the input value, seeds must be a whole number, meaning `5324` would be a valid seed, but `231.23` would not.

 Expanding on our basic model of noise generation we have: